-Recruit a sample of IDUs using RDS and simultaneously conduct a social network study of recruited individuals
+1) Recruit a sample of IDUs using RDS and simultaneously conduct a social network study of recruited individuals.

-Understand the composition and structures of IDUs’ multi-layered social networks (i.e., the injection risk network, the intention and actual peer recruitment network, and final enrollment network members), and the associations among them.
+3) Understand the composition and structures of IDUs’ multi-layered social networks (i.e., the infection risk network, the intent and actual peer recruitment network, and final enrollment network members), and the associations among them.

-The proposed study is the first attempt to scrutinize an RDS sample as complex multiple-layered networks linked by different social ties specifically related to RDS sample recruitment processes using mixed methods.
+The RDS-Net study is the first attempt to scrutinize an RDS sample as complex multiple-layered network linked by different social ties specifically related to RDS sample recruitment progresses using mixed methods.
 Findings from this study will have direct application to development of improved RDS estimators or to assess performance of existing estimators needed to improve population risk estimates.

 Among 408 non-seed participants who returned to the 2-month follow-up, only 49.6% reported recruiter name match with the original coupon holder, 41.8% were non-matched, and 8.5% were unclear.
 Unexpectedly, nearly half of the coupons were redistributed on the street before arriving at the final recruit enrolled in the study.
 These results failed the most important RDS estimator assumptions on which all RDS models were based, that recruitment occurs over the recruiter’s social network ties (10, 18, 46-48).
 It also challenges the foundation of earlier Heckathorn, Salganik-Heckathorn estimators (7, 10) which heavily rely on accuracy of the coupon-suggested recruiter-recruit relationship.